Senior Captains Earn the Most Airline Pilot Salary

 Commercial Airline Pilot — A Ten Million Dollar Career

 With union protections, structured seniority system, and guaranteed earnings, advancement at major airlines are excellent.
 American Airlines pilots, represented by the Allied Pilots Association, can expect to earn substantial salaries, with senior captains earning around $, annually.
+Major carriers and commercial airlines are known for offering pilots not only substantial salaries but also significant opportunities for career advancement and stability.
 Established airline pilots are very well paid, with the annual earnings of senior captains around $450,000, some pilots can expect a ten million dollar career in total earnings, illustrated below according to the typical career progression.

 Commercial Pilot Salary Chart Over a Pilot's Career